The Holy Spirit or my conscience?

 Praise the Lord!
 (Hallelujah!)- Psalm 150:1-6 (AMP)

-Now let’s see how the formula works.
-The whole chapter of Psalm 150 from verses 1 to 6 answers the question WHAT.
+Let’s see how the formula works.
+The whole chapter of Psalm 150, from verses 1 to 6, answers the question WHAT?
 What is the Scripture talking about?
-Praise, specifically praise for God.
-The 6- verse chapter has praise mentioned 13 times including praise God, praise the Lord, and praise Him.
+Praise, specifically praise to God.
+The six-verse chapter mentions praise 13 times, including praise God, praise the Lord, and praise Him.

 WHERE should we praise God?
 Everywhere.
-We are to praise God in His sanctuary and in His mighty heavens according to verse 1.
-As a believer in Jesus Christ, God dwells in you therefore wherever you are, you can praise God.
-We don’t have to wait to get to the building called “church”.
+We are to praise God in His sanctuary and His mighty heavens, according to verse 1.
+As a believer in Jesus Christ, God dwells in you; therefore, you can praise God wherever you are.
+We don’t have to wait to get to a building called “church.”
 We don’t have to wait for conferences.
-We can praise God in the garden, garage, or even in the kitchen.
-I think I do a lot of praises when I’m taking a shower.
+We can praise God in the garden, garage, or kitchen.
+I praise God a lot of the time when I’m taking a shower.

-WHEN should we praise God?
+When should we praise God?
 Anytime and every time.
 Verse 6 specifically calls on everything that has breath to praise the Lord.
 To have breath is to be alive.
-Therefore, every second, minute, and hour that you are alive, is a good time to praise God.
+Therefore, every second, minute, and hour you are alive is a good time to praise God.
 The dead cannot praise.
-No! there is no breath in them.
+No!
+There is no breath in them.
 It’s only the living who can.
 Let’s praise God as long as we can breathe.

-Let’s now answer WHY?
+Let’s now answer WHY.
 Why should I praise God?
-Verse 2 teaches us to praise God for his acts of power and for His surpassing greatness.
+Verse 2 teaches us to praise God for his acts of power and His surpassing greatness.
 Some people think that praise must be a response to what happens.
-If good things happen to them, they will automatically praise God but if bad things happen, there will be no place for praise.
+If good things happen to them, they will automatically praise God, but if bad things happen, there will be no place for praise.
 That is not what the word of God teaches us.
-The focus of praise here is God not us.
+The focus of praise here is God, not us.
 That means praising God in every circumstance.
 Praise God when emotions have been affected.
 Praise God when in trouble.
-In prison, Paul and Silas sang praises unto God-Acts 16:25 (KJV) and when they were thrown into the fire, Shadrach, Meshach, and Abednego with one voice praised and glorified God-Daniel 3:51
+In prison, Paul and Silas sang praises unto God-Acts 16:25 (KJV), and when they were thrown into the fire, Shadrach, Meshach, and Abednego with one voice praised and glorified God-Daniel 3:51

-Just like thanksgiving, praise must also be a lifestyle, not a duty.
+Praise must be a lifestyle, not a duty, just like thanksgiving.

-With all five Ws answered, let’s look at the only H which is HOW.
+With all five Ws answered, let’s look at the only H, HOW.
 How should one praise God?
 The answer is in verses 3 to 5.
-We are to praise God with every instrument that can give a good sound- trumpets, harp, tambourines, drums, clapping, and dancing.
-Yes! praise God through dance.
-Bible says David danced before the Lord with all his might -2 Samuel 6:14
+We are to praise God with every instrument that can give a good sound- trumpets, harps, tambourines, drums, clapping, and dancing.
+Yes!
+Praise God through dance.
+The Bible records David dancing before the Lord with all his might -2 Samuel 6:14

 I can confidently write that Psalm 150 is a complete journalistic report on praising God.
 Hallelujah!
 It qualifies for a headline.
 Symbolically, it is also the last psalm.

-Praise is an expression of gratitude and respect towards God usually in songs.
-It’s a powerful way to rejoice in the Lord.
-It’s a great tool to help us encounter any negative vibe.
-I believe when we allow praises to abound, problems will become afterthoughts.
+Praise is an expression of gratitude and respect toward God, usually in songs.
+It’s a powerful way to rejoice in the Lord and a great tool for dealing with negative vibes.
+I believe that when we allow praise to abound, problems will become afterthoughts.

 God is no longer requiring any sacrifice for sin because of Jesus Christ.
 But you can continually give to God, the “sacrifice of praise” -Hebrews 13:15 David said the praise of God will continually be in his mouth-Psalm 34:1 You should praise God, believing in your heart that God indeed inhabits the praises of His people -Psalm 22:3 (KJV)

-So, don’t wait till you get to heaven, praise God now!
+So, don’t wait until you reach heaven; praise God now!

 Recommended Videos: “PRAISE FOR GOD’S PROMISES “ with Patrick E Quainoo on our YouTube Channel